Seeking Psychiatric Care

 Emergency Psychiatric Care for Adults

-Emergency Psychiatric Clinic Malmö - in Swedish (1177.se)
+- Emergency Psychiatric Clinic Addiction and Substance Use Malmö – in Swedish (vard.skane.se)

 Compulsory Psychiatric Care